smartfile/django-sphinx-db/README.md

 )
 ```

-Then define a model that derives from the SphinxModel:
+Then define a model that derives from the SphinxModel.
+As usual, the model will be placed in models.py.

 ```python
 from django_sphinx.backend.models import SphinxModel, SphinxField